Anat: Worship

-In an offering list described as "Sacrifice to the gods of Mount Saphon," which possibly documents rites which took place over the course of the two months following the winter solstice, ‘Iba’latu and Ḫiyyāru (roughly corresponding to the period between the 21st of December and the 20th of February according to Dennis Pardee), Anat is the recipient of rams, similar to many other deities listed, such as Shapash, Arsay, Ishara and Kinnaru.
+In an offering list described as "Sacrifice to the gods of Mount Saphon," which possibly documents rites which took place over the course of the two months following the winter solstice, ‘Iba’latu and Ḫiyyāru (roughly corresponding to the period between the 21st of December and the 20th of February according to Dennis Pardee), Anat is the recipient of rams, similar to many other deities listed, such as Shapshu, Arsay, Išḫara and Kinnaru.
 Another ritual text mentions the sacrifice of multiple bulls and rams to Anat.
-Additionally, a burnt offering of a bull and a ram to "Anat of Saphon" is singled out near the end of the tablet.
+Additionally, a burnt offering of a bull and a ram to "Anat of Ṣaphon" is singled out near the end of the tablet.
 Anat of Saphon receives the same offering according to another source, listing the sacrifices made to her, as well as Ilib, El, Baal and Pidray, in the temple of Baal.
 In the same source she is also the recipient of a bull and a ram as a peace offering, in this passage appearing alongside Ilib, two Baals (of Ugarit and of Aleppo), Yarikh, Pidray and Dadmiš.
 In an entry ritual (an Amorite practice well known from Mari) of Ashtart, which took place over the course of multiple days, Anat received the snout and neck of an unidentified animal following the offerings of gold and silver to Shapash, Yarikh and Gaṯaru on the second day.
 However, there is no indication that the label Gaṯarūma (which appears to describe the other three deities) also applied to her.

 Seventeen individuals bearing theophoric names invoking Anat have been identified in known Ugaritic texts, one among them being a king of nearby Siyannu.
-This makes her the second most popular goddess in that regard after Shapash, present in the names of sixty six individuals.
-The element ‘ilat ("goddess;" attested as epithet of both Athirat and Anat) occurs more often, with a total of twenty two attestations, but it is not certain if it refers to a specific deity.
+This makes her the second most popular goddess in that regard after Shapash, present in the names of sixty-six individuals.
+The element ʾilat ("goddess;" attested as an epithet of both Athirat and Anat) occurs more often, with a total of twenty-two attestations, but it is not certain if it refers to a specific deity.
 At the same time, Wilfred H. van Soldt remarked that Anat appears in theophoric names much less frequently than her importance in myths would indicate.

 Hurrian ritual texts

-Anat is also present in Hurrian offering lists from Ugarit, according to Daniel Schwemer possibly because she had no close equivalent among the Hurrian deities, unlike other well attested members of the local pantheon.
+Anat is also present in Hurrian offering lists from Ugarit, according to Daniel Schwemer, possibly because she had no close equivalent among the Hurrian deities, unlike other well-attested members of the local pantheon.
 In one of them, she receives a ram after Aštabi (a warrior god) and Šimige (the sun god).
 In another similar list she is instead preceded by Nupatik.
 She also appears in a Hurrian ritual dealing with the anointing of deities, which otherwise only mentions members of the Hurrian pantheon.

-Texts from Ugarit attesting the worship of Ugaritic deities, such as Anat, alongside Hurrian ones have been argued to indicate that the two traditions functionally merged and that the religious life of the city was "transcultural."
+Texts from Ugarit attesting to the worship of Ugaritic deities such as Anat, alongside Hurrian ones, have been argued to indicate that the two traditions functionally merged and that the religious life of the city was "transcultural."